-2014 Business Plan Review
+2016 Business Plan Review

-The Foundation has been successful through 2014 in working toward attainment of the four objectives stated in the 2014 Business Plan.
-These will be reported in detail in the 2014 Annual Report.
+The Foundation has been successful through 2016 in working toward attainment of the objectives stated in the 2015 Business Plan.
+These will be reported in detail in the 2016 Annual Report.

-Objective #1: To implement a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.
+Objective #1: To strengthen a prudent investment and financial strategy to maintain the Atlantic Salmon Endowment Fund at or above Funding Agreement requirements.